lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

 .. prompt:: bash

-   ap_verify.py --dataset DATASET --output WORKSPACE --id DATAID
+   ap_verify.py --dataset DATASET --output WORKSPACE

-These three arguments are mandatory, all others are optional.
+These two arguments are mandatory, all others are optional.

 .. _ap-verify-cmd-return: